orkes-io/go-httpfixture/README.md

 success completed succesfully.

 httpfixture serves as a terser alternative to [net/http/httptest](pkg.go.dev/net/http/httptest), which may be better suited to table-driven tests.

+## Contributing
 All contributions are welcome!
 Please read the [Contributor Covenant Code of Conduct](https://github.com/orkes-io/.github/blob/main/CODE_OF_CONDUCT.md) prior to contributing.